pytorch/torchtune/docs/source/basics/custom_components.rst

     If you are using a default torchtune recipe with a custom dataset, you must define the first positional argument to be the tokenizer or model transform.
-These are automatically passed into dataset instantiation and are defined separately in the config, not under the dataset field.
+These are automatically passed into dataset during instantiation and are defined separately in the config, not under the dataset field.

 You can define the custom model and custom dataset in the config using the relative import path from where you are launching with ``tune run``.
 It is best to define the path relative to your project root directory